 The Rule Of Same will reliably get you to the best bottom line every time.

-(Rates and fees are determined by your credit score, down payment, loan type and other factors so always seek a quote from a reliable source that includes an APR calculation.
-Understand, all loan terms, including the available rate and APR are subject to change without notice until all qualifying criteria for a specific loan transaction have been established.
+Rates and fees are determined by your credit score, down payment, or equity, loan type and other factors so always seek a quote from a reliable source.
+Understand, all loan terms, including the available rate are subject to change without notice until all qualifying criteria for a specific loan transaction have been established and your loan is locked.
 Consult your lender for details.)